(Collection Management Policy PDF Print Version)

 Within budgetary and space limitations, the collection serves to enhance the cultural, literary and educational pursuits, and personal enjoyment of the community and furthers the mission and vision of the Lynnfield Public Library.

-The Lynnfield Public Library supplements the collection through resource sharing within our consortium (NOBLE), as well as state-supported regional sharing (ILL) and a mediated national inter-library loan system.
+The Lynnfield Public Library supplements the collection through resource sharing within our consortium (NOBLE), as well as state-supported regional sharing and a mediated national inter-library loan system.

 A number of different tools and considerations are used by selectors to acquire materials: professional review journals, popular print and broadcast media, publisher’s catalogs, consortium-generated purchase alert reports, and patron and staff requests and recommendations.
-The following criteria may be used by librarians to determine the suitability of an item for purchase: current usefulness or interest, accuracy, popularity and local demand, price and availability, ability to support the existing collection, and long term benefit to the overall collection.
+The following criteria may be used by librarians to determine the suitability of an item for purchase:

-Multiple copies of titles (in print format) may be purchased based upon the number of Lynnfield patrons waiting for the title; an additional print copy is purchased for every five Lynnfield patrons on hold.
+Multiple copies of titles (in print format) may be purchased based upon the number of Lynnfield patrons waiting for the title; an additional print copy is typically purchased for every five Lynnfield patrons on hold.

 Not all materials are subject to the same purchasing criteria.
-It is expected that some popular fiction and non-fiction will not be maintained in the collection indefinitely (see weeding policy and criteria), while some materials (both fiction and non-fiction) are purchased to support our collection over the long term.
+It is expected that some popular fiction and non-fiction will not be maintained in the collection indefinitely (see weeding policy and criteria), while some materials (both fiction and non-fiction) are purchased to support our collection over the long-term.

 Non-fiction